brenu/adonis_realtime_ecommerce/README.md

 ## Project status

-At the present moment, it has almost everything implemented, and I'm working in order to have it all working 100%.
+At the present moment, all the course content is done, but maybe I will change something later.